 It might be controversial, but having six months of expenses in a savings account is probably too conservative for the average person in my opinion.
 Lets assume that six months of expenses is $25,000 for the purposes of this example.

 In a high interest savings account in the US, that money would earn approximately $250.
-Typically the emergency fund wouldn’t be used very frequently because periods of unemployment are (hopefully!) quite rare, as are large emergencies.
+Typically the money inside an emergency fund wouldn’t be used very frequently because periods of unemployment are (hopefully!) quite rare, as are large emergencies.

 Using your mortgage to house your emergency fund